CivMC/Civ/README.md

 | grafana  | 3000  | HTTP, Grafana UI    | monitoring |

 ### Private Config
-Sensitive information is stored in a private repository, and required for Ansible deployment.
+Sensitive information is stored in a private repository, and required for production deployment.
 If you have access to this, you can get the submodule with `git submodule init` and `git submodule update`

 To use this with the local docker-compose stack,